jamesstringerparsec/Easy-GPU-PV/README.md

 ### Thanks to:
-- [jamesstringerparsec](https://github.com/jamesstringerparsec/Easy-GPU-PV) for creating EASY-GPU-PV script that was taken as a base as well as main part of this readme
+- [jamesstringerparsec](https://github.com/jamesstringerparsec/Easy-GPU-PV) for creating EASY-GPU-PV project that was taken as a base as well as main part of this readme
 - [Hyper-ConvertImage](https://github.com/tabs-not-spaces/Hyper-ConvertImage) for creating an updated version of [Convert-WindowsImage](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/master/hyperv-tools/Convert-WindowsImage) that is compatible with Windows 10 and 11.
 - [gawainXX](https://github.com/gawainXX) for help [jamesstringerparsec] testing and pointing out bugs and feature improvements.